shivangini831-sys/FitPulse-Health-Anomaly-Detection-From-Fitness-Devices/README.md

 8] Tools & Libraries Used:

-1.Python 3.x
+1. Python 3.x

-2.Google Colab for cloud-based execution
+2. Google Colab for cloud-based execution

-3.Pandas – for data manipulation and merging
+3. Pandas – for data manipulation and merging

-4.NumPy – for numerical operations
+4. NumPy – for numerical operations

-5.Matplotlib & Seaborn – for data visualization
+5. Matplotlib & Seaborn – for data visualization

 9] Final Dataset Features: